DonkoTonev/Task-Manager/README.md

 - **File Upload Integration**: Optional file uploads now work seamlessly with form data submissions on the index page, enhancing the application's flexibility and usability.
 - **Next Steps**: The next phase of development involves implementing Jinja templates and creating interface/menu components to further enhance user interaction and experience.

-## About the ASDA Squad
-This role sits within our Assessment, Scoring, Analytics, and Data (ASDA) squad, with primary responsibility for collaborating with the Senior Python Developer to develop new scoring functions.
-The role also involves close collaboration with the psychometrics team to ensure the effectiveness and accuracy of the scoring algorithms.

-Thank you for using our Task Manager web application.
-For any questions, feedback, or issues, please don't hesitate to contact our development team.

 Happy Task Managing! 🚀